 The theory of operation, maintenance, repair, and trouble-shooting procedures of powerplant systems and their relationship to the total powerplant package.
 To include lubrication, electrical, instrument, fuel metering, fire protection, starting, control systems, and the aerodynamics, theory and maintenance of propellers and their control systems.
 ADVISORY: Successful completion of AMT 120.
-Meets at Gavilan College Aviation Department, 490 Skylane Drive, Hollister Airport, Hollister.
 Basic hand tools required.
 Details at the first class meeting.